naftiko/.github/README.md

-# .github
+# Naftiko
-The root public landing page for Naftiko GitHub organization.
+We are just getting started.